netlest/absences/README.md

 Absence web application developed to help keep track of people in a group.
 It is intended to do one thing: allow the user to display the plans of all people in a group in a way that makes it easy to see who's present and who's absent.
 It is not intended for anything else.

-This is python port for old fashioned CGI application orginally developed by Robert Urban Source code for original application can be downloaded from https://www.unix-wissen.de/absence/
+This is python port for old fashioned CGI application orginally developed by Robert Urban.
+Source code for original application can be downloaded from https://www.unix-wissen.de/absence/

 Why I ported it?